mikyspero/Sperro-Weather/README.md

 # Sperro-Weather
 A microservice based weather app to learn the basis of web development it's based on OpenWeatherMapApi.
-It focuses on asynchronous operations and data processing
+It focuses on asynchronous operations and data processing, it implements three microservices a Rest API gateway, a geolocation service and a weather forecast one, the latter is already gRPC based, the geolocation one is being refactored from being Rest based to also being gRPC based.